MateusLima2801/ObjectTracking_DepthReinforcement/README.md

    - depth: maybe persistence method can be improved, we can persist a new txt file with depth filled for each analyzed frame.
 That way a smaller amount of unuseful data is stored.
 Something in the lines of: dict = {
       1: ['line, depth']
-   }
+   } (done)
+   With this implementation it was observed an improvement of the CLEAR Metrics for the case in analysis
 - depth persistence: saving the whole depth array seems to cost too much memory, for accelerating the tracking algorithm one could store a scale reduced version
+- dealing with distant objects overlapped too much: threshold IOU between object and frame and filtering by depth, basing the threshold in the detections of the frame
 ## Tune the weights
 Use ground truth annotations to calculate the errors in metrics (depth, posiition, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
-Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.
+Each weight would be divided by the standard deviation calculated for its metric over a set of sequences. (done)

 ## Problems